 Quilted table runners are one of my favorite quilt projects to make!
 This table runner is very easy to make and I have included directions to make this using the AccuQuilt GO! dies or by rotary cutting.
 Enjoy!

-Some time ago, I shared a tutorial for this table runner on the AccuQuilt blog and I thought I would share it here and also include rotary cutting directions as many of you requested it.
+Some time ago, I shared a tutorial for this table runner on the AccuQuilt blog and I thought I would share it here and also include rotary cutting directions as many of you requested that.

 This was very easy and fast to make with the AccuQuilt GO!
 6″ Qube set.
 I used a strip set (jelly roll) called Coastal Mist from Island Batik for the blocks in this table runner.